The Jewish Sabbath

-Sabbath can refer to any rest period, even a year.
+Sabbath can refer to any period of rest, even a year.
 “For six years sow your fields, and for six years prune your vineyards and gather their crops.
 But in the seventh year the land is to have a Sabbath of rest, a Sabbath to the LORD.
 Do not sow your fields or prune your vineyards.”
-(Leviticus 25:3-4, emphasis added).
+(Leviticus 25:3-4).

 If a minister of religion takes a break from his normal duties, it is sometimes stated that he is taking a sabbatical; simply meaning, he is taking a rest from his usual work, perhaps to engage in a period of study.

 God worked for six days, on the seventh he rested.
 “Thus the heavens and the earth were completed in all their vast array.
 By the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his work.
 And God blessed the seventh day and made it holy, because on it he rested from all the work of creating that he had done.”
 (Genesis 2:1-3).

 He commanded his people to also work for six days and rest on the seventh.
 The Sabbath for man after six days of work points to God, intending that a close relationship between himself and man be established.